-The Contractor shall be able to perform Launch Scrub turnaround of the hardware listed in SOW paragraph 2.1.2.2 that may have Launch Scrub Turnaround requirements to support a launch attempt (b) (4) to maximize the opportunities to deliver time critical cargo to the ISS.
+The Contractor shall be able to perform Launch Scrub turnaround of the hardware listed in SOW paragraph 2.1.2.2 that may have Launch Scrub Turnaround requirements to support a launch attempt as soon as (b) (4) A Launch Scrub Turnaround to support a launch attempt the next day (~24-hour Launch Scrub Turnaround) is preferable in order to maximize the opportunities to deliver time critical cargo to the ISS.
 The Contractor shall process all cargo identified with Launch Scrub Turnaround requirements in accordance with their Launch Scrub Turnaround process documented in DRD CRS 1-4.